Application of Genetic Algorithm to Estimate the Large Angular Scale Features of Cosmic Microwave Background: Methodology

 \section{Methodology}

-Python is one of the most commonly used programming languages for scientific computation.
+Python\footnote{Open-source Python programming language, see \url{https://www.python.org/}} is one of the most commonly used programming languages for scientific computation.
 It provides many open-source packages for various utilities.
 One of those packages is the python-port of HEALPix, HEALPy.
 It comes with many utilities we need for handling and analyzing the data.
 There are pixel utilities, spherical-harmonic transform utilities, visualization related functions and many miscellaneous tools for an effective manipulation and reduction of a HEALPix data-set.
 We have implemented the algorithm in Python 3 for numerical computations.

-In this work, GA is implemented to find the optimal weights to linearly combine the input maps such that the reduced variance of the clean map is minimized.
+In this work, we implement GA to find the optimal weights to linearly combine the input maps such that the reduced variance of the clean map is minimized.
+The reduced variance is thus a cost function for our case-study of GA-ILC.
 This is a multivariable constrained optimization problem.
-In the present work, the problem is converted to an unconstrained optimization problem by a little manipulation of the method.
+Here, it is converted to an unconstrained optimization problem by a little manipulation of the method.
 The objective function to be optimized (minimized) is the (reduced) variance function (Eqn.~\eqref{eqn:sigma-sq-A})

 The constraint is $\sum_{i=1}^{N}w = 1$.
 Alternatively, for the current work, one of the $N$ weights is found as $w_{i'} = 1 - \sum_{i \neq i'} w_i$.
 (It is the last weight of the spectrally-ordered system for our work.)
 Thus, the goal is to estimate $\mathbf{w}_{\text{GA}}$ that minimize $\sigma^2(\mathbf{w})$ using GA.